pattjoshi/interview-Q-A/oops.md

 # What is OOP?

-- Object-oriented programming (OOP) is a computer programming model that organizes software design around data, or objects, rather than functions and logic.
+- Object-oriented programming (OOP) is about crating objects that contain both data and function.

 - OOP provides a clear structure for the programs.